 The Poor Traveler had always wanted to try Microtel.
 One of the reasons was that most of their branches were newly built and I just love how they position themselves in the market — budget hotels that won’t feel low-end.
 In fact, when I was planning a trip to Puerto Princesa, I seriously considered booking rooms with them.
 Unfortunately, they were fully-booked.

-That’s why when I found out that we would be staying at Microtel Davao for our Extreme Adventure Tour, I was more than glad.
+I searched Davao cheap hotels on line and found out that we would be staying at Microtel Davao for our Extreme Adventure Tour.
+I was more than glad.
 After all, if their tagline is to be believed, it’s “the same great hotel everywhere you go.”
 But that’s for another story.

 Anyway, we landed at Davao International Airport smoothly.
 When we emerged from the airport, two Microtel vans were already waiting for us.
 Since we were a party of 14, 2 vans were necessary.
 The ride was comfortable.
 It didn’t take long until we reached the hotel.